Scalable couplings for the random walk Metropolis algorithm: Numerical experiments

-The GCRN coupling can also prove effective at quantifying the bias of approximate sampling procedures, following \cite{biswas2021bounding}.
-Motivated by the accuracy of the quantities inferred from the Laplace approximation of the SVM example of Section~\ref{sec:numeric-conv} (such as the optimal step size $h$ and the long-time behaviour under the CRN and reflection couplings), we employ the GCRN coupling to quantify the bias of this approximation in squared Wasserstein distance, comparing it with the CRN and reflection couplings.
+Couplings can also be used to estimate the bias of approximate sampling procedures \citep{biswas2023bounding}.
+Motivated by the accuracy of the quantities inferred from the Laplace approximation $\hat\pi$ of the SVM target $\pi$ of Section~\ref{sec:numeric-conv} (such as the optimal step size $h$ and the expected long-time behaviour under the CRN and reflection couplings), we use our proposed couplings to compute upper bounds on $\wass{2}^2(\hat\pi, \pi)$.

-We target the SVM posterior $\pi$ with the $X$-chain and its Laplace approximation $\hat\pi$ with the $Y$-chain.
-We start the two chains, independently, from the respective stationary distributions (SVM samples are obtained from long MCMC runs).
-If $n_x$ is the normalized gradient of the log-density of $\pi$ at $X$ and $\hat{n}_y$ is the normalized gradient of the log-density of the Laplace approximation $\hat\pi$ at $Y$, the GCRN coupling uses $X,Y$-proposals